- Model Standards of Practice for Canadian Pharmacists

 Where the certificate of accreditation permits the operation of a remote dispensing location that is a dispensary staffed by a pharmacy technician, the DM will ensure the technician and lay staff, if any, are appropriately and effectively supervised.As inter-professional care expands, this responsibility includes ensuring that the pharmacist has sufficient support to collaborate as needed with other health professionals.
 The regulation of pharmacy technicians creates additional opportunities for intra-professional collaboration according to the scope of each registrant’s practice.

 - Patient care is provided according to evidence-based practices;

-- Staffing and workflow in the pharmacy are arranged in such a manner as to enable members to maintain the accepted standard of pharmacy practice, and to deliver safe and effective patient care;
+- Staffing and workflow in the pharmacy are arranged in such a manner as to enable registrants to maintain the accepted standard of pharmacy practice, and to deliver safe and effective patient care;

 - Staff members are provided with the appropriate tools and resources required to deliver safe and effective patient care; and

 - The delivery of patient care within the pharmacy is continuously evaluated through a quality improvement process during which errors are detected and corrected and practice improvements are initiated.

 Safe medication practices prevent and reduce medication errors through established policies and procedures and continuous quality improvement.
 Components of a safe medication practice include providing:

 – systems to identify high alert medications and